fergiemcdowall/search-index/README.md

 Search-index is a search index module for Node.js.
 Think "node version of Lucene, but much simpler".

-search-index is built with the [soooperfast levelUP module](https://github.com/rvagg/node-levelup), and the [very useful Natural module](https://github.com/NaturalNode/natural).
+Search-index is built with the [soooperfast levelUP module](https://github.com/rvagg/node-levelup), and the [very useful Natural module](https://github.com/NaturalNode/natural).

 The Point of Search-Index is to simplify set up and operation of an search engine.
 Search-index is essentially